All Episodes

 I don't need the title.

-He was once already the attorney general.
+He was once already the Attorney General.

 You have it within your power to follow the ethics advice of your own department, and you're telling us you're not going to, he said.

-And then he said, No, that's not what I'm saying at all.
+And then he said, no, that's not what I'm saying at all.

 And he's just basically saying, I don't think there's a conflict.

-And Barr said the president is free to fire his uh officials that he's appointed, and he wouldn't stand by if someone was removed to stop an investigation, which makes sense.
+And Barr said the president is free to fire his officials that he's appointed, and he wouldn't stand by if someone was removed to stop an investigation, which makes sense.

 That was asked by Richard Blumenthal in a particular moment.

-Um you know, he's asked about everything.
+You know, he's asked about everything.

 You know, I don't think people understand.

-Talked about both her kids had become addicted to opioids.
+We had this caller yesterday, talked about both her kids had become addicted to opioids.

 Narcan say both of them.

-One is going to jail for six years, the other is in a rehab, a Christian rehab program that she says is very effective.
+The other is in a rehab, a Christian rehab program that she says is very effective.

 You know, you probably don't think twice about leaving medicine out.